betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 - To achieve the largest market share possible.
 - To modernize planting by leveraging computer science's ability to automate the boring stuff.
 To make being a Tree Planter less boring, more engaging, less dangerous and to conserve metabolic and neural energy.

+## What Plantbeta is Not

+Limits, Boundary, Constraint, Scope

+- Logistics for management
+- Cook
+- Nursery